DavidMallett/delver/readme.md

 I heard on the radio about a science contest where high schoolers had to design a space station for 10,000 humans.
 So I thought, why not try to create a simulation?
 And why not learn how to use Ava / Babel / ESnext while I'm at it?

+## Goldfish

+How hard can it be to make an app that takes different Burn decks (60-card maindeck only in MVP) and calculates their average turn win / determine which one has percentage points over the others?
+Let's find out!